Tergent’s environmental goals

 Reduce our internal impact on the environment

-Tergent works hard on the company’s internal environmental work; electricity in the offices comes from 100% renewable sources and we consume environmentally-labelled and organic goods such as milk, coffee, bananas, office paper, paper towels etc. We sort waste into multi-compartment bins and use resource-saving waste management through Bintel.
+Tergent works hard on the company’s internal environmental work; we consume environmentally-labelled and organic goods such as milk, coffee, bananas, office paper, paper towels etc. We sort waste into multi-compartment bins and use resource-saving waste management through Bintel.
 We are also developing our internal processes and reducing our high volumes of printed paper and paper consumption.
 We will continue to work at maintaining our internal impact on the climate as low as possible.
 For example, by prioritising telephone meetings over physical meetings.
 If telephone meetings are not possible, we will first choose train before car or plane.
-Employees’ journeys to and from work will also be made by the most environmentally-friendly means available, wherever possible.